A Sapphire This September? #BirthStone

 The vibrant blue hues seen in a perfect Sapphire

 Sapphires get their name from the Greek word “sappheiros”, having originated from Sanskrit, which translates to “precious stones”.
 In India these heavenly stones are commonly known as नीलम, which is symbolic of their radiant blue colour.
 Neelam is astrologically said to govern the planet Saturn one of the most powerful planets in our solar system.
-This is also the main reason why Sapphires are part of the Navratna, which is said to guide an individual based on the ruing planets.
+This is also the main reason why Sapphires are part of the Navratna, which is said to guide an individual based on the ruling planets.

 Gold Rakhi Pendant for Brother